bramble-lang/bramble-lang/design/features/projects.md

 Plan 1
 1. Add a flag to Path that indicates if the path is canonical or not.
 If it is, then make canonical will do nothing.
 If it isn't then make canonical will make it canonical and then set the flag to true.
+    - to_canonical checks if a path is canonical by seeing if the first element is "root"
+    - get_item checks if a path is canonical with the same method
+    - From methods also need me to set the flag.
+I set them to false here, because the methods are only used when first creating the canonical path
+    -
 2. If this works, then maybe create a new CanonicalPath type that will allow me to specify what a function wants.
+3. I want to remove support for `::item` paths right now, because they are hardcoded to just put "root" at the head of the path.
+I'd like to get how to map "root" to the canon path figured out first?  (or maybe in to_canon I can change root to the canon path).